 Muddying the waters on the good ship Napoleon

-I should be clear from the start, I committed to to my belief that James Dyson, the future merchant, land owner and Perth city Councillor was once a convicted felon who was sent from the land of his birth to serve out a seven year sentence in Van Diemen’s Land.
+I should be clear from the start, I am committed to the belief that James Dyson, the future merchant, land owner and Perth city Councillor was once a convicted felon who was sent from the land of his birth to serve out a seven year sentence in Van Diemen’s Land.
 Only then did he transport himself to the Free Colony of Western Australia to start a new life, some time in the year 1841.
 Having made this commitment clear, I have to acknowledge that my article of faith is based on a steady accumulation of circumstantial evidence and that there is a present no one piece of direct evidence linking Convict Number 931 with the son of Joseph Dyson, mill owner of Lancashire.
 There is however, a node in Dyson’s personal story, where the possibilities of “was he” or “wasn’t he” converge.
 The question then arises, was James Dyson then a sailor?

 On one subject all the sources agree,— James Dyson arrived in Western Australia on the colonial barque Napoleon, sometime in 1841.
 If he arrived in January, he came straight from England and was not a convict.
 If he arrived in July from Launceston, he most probably was.
 The difficulty with the January arrival is that a passenger list exists for this voyage, and James Dyson is resolutely not recorded among their number, not as a passenger at any rate; there is no listing of the crew…